Padamsinh Bajirao Patil

-Dr Padmasinha Bajirao Patil (born 1 June 1940) is a former member of 15th Lok Sabha, the lower house of Parliament of India.
+Dr. Padmasinha Bajirao Patil (born 1 June 1940) is a former Home Minister of Maharashtra and member of the 15th Lok Sabha.

-His half sister - Sunetra - is a member of the Rajya Sabha, and the wife of Maharashtra Deputy-Chief Minister Ajit Pawar.
+His sister, Sunetra Pawar, is the deputy chief minister of Maharashtra, and the wife of Ajit Pawar, who had previously served the office.

-Patil was a minister in the Maharashtra State Government for more than 20 years.
+Dr Patil was a minister in the Maharashtra State Government for more than 20 years.

 He is a former deputy speaker of the Maharashtra Vidhan Sabha, Deputy Opposition Leader and also the State President of Sharad Pawar's Congress(S).

-Dr Patil was elected to the Lok Sabha on a Nationalist Congress Party ticket in the May 2009 general elections.
+Dr Patil was elected to the Lok Sabha from Osmanabad Lok Sabha constituency on a Nationalist Congress Party ticket in the 2009 general elections.

 He is a former member of the Maharashtra Legislative Assembly for 8 terms.

-He was responsible in bringing Chhagan Bhujbal into the Nationalist Congress Party and creating other stalwart leaders in the party.
+He was responsible for bringing Chhagan Bhujbal into the Nationalist Congress Party and creating other stalwart leaders in the party.

-His son Ranajagjitsinha Patil is a former Minister of State for Industries, Revenue, Agriculture, Cultural Affairs, Protocol, Employment and Employment with guarantee scheme, Parliamentary Affairs and a Member of the Legislative Council for two terms; he has now been elected as a Member of the Legislative Assembly for Osmanabad Vidhan Sabha constituency.
+His son Ranajagjitsinha Patil is a former Minister of State for Industries, Revenue, Agriculture, Cultural Affairs, Protocol, Employment and Employment with guarantee scheme, Parliamentary Affairs and a Member of the Legislative Council for two terms; he has now been elected as a Member of the Legislative Assembly for Osmanabad Assembly constituency.

 Dr Patil is the founding President and Chairman of the Terna Public Charitable Trust, headquartered in Dharashiv.